waynegraham/recipes/src/index.md

 title: This cookbook belongs to
 authorInTitle: true
 metaTitle: Home
-highlightedTag: Favourite ⭐
+highlightedTag: Favorite ⭐
-highlightedTitle: Some of my favourite recipes
+highlightedTitle: Some of my favorite recipes
-highlightedLinkText: All my favourite recipes
+highlightedLinkText: All my favorite recipes
 ---